perseusrealdeal/PerseusDarkMode/README.md

 ## Usage

-Each time if Dark Mode changed the mentioned method called but registing equired:
+Each time if Dark Mode changed the mentioned method called but registering equired:
 ```swift
     // At any view controller where changing is required